-Resource services are critical services that set the tone for each customer visit.
+Front-End Services are critical services that set the tone for each customer.
+The Subrecipient shall contribute representative(s) to provide Front-End services for a seamless customer experience and work towards performance outcomes aligned with shared goals.
 The TC Futures service delivery model utilizes a concierge-style approach that guides customers as they choose from an extensive menu of services.
 The Subrecipient shall provide staff to work in the resource area to deliver the full range of services needed to help customers obtain and retain employment.
-The Subrecipient shall provide resources that include, but are not limited to:
+Front-End services include, but are not limited:

-- A warm welcome to customers entering the specialty center; - Initial assessment of the customer's skills, education, and career objectives to determine the customer's needs and next steps; - An orientation to TC Futures center, including educating and referring customers to services, referrals to workshops, and general labor market information; - Assistance navigating the WorkSourceWA.com website to access job search tools and resources, career opportunities, build a resume, learn about occupations in demand, and research training opportunities; - Access to Unemployment Insurance information; - Assistance with job search, LinkedIn Learning, resume critiques, mock interviews, completing online applications and employment referrals; - Translation and interpretive services as needed; - Assistance with computers, scanners, and assistive technology; - Referrals to job fairs, hiring events, and informational events and instructions on how to register; - · Career training information and referrals to appropriate programs; and - Inform veterans and eligible spouses of their rights under Veterans Priority of Service.
+- A warm welcome to customers entering the specialty center; - Initial assessment of the customer's skills, education, and career objectives to determine the customer's needs and next steps; - An orientation to TC Futures center, including educating and referring customers to services, referrals to workshops, and general labor market information; - Assistance navigating the WorkSourceWA.com website to access job search tools and resources, career opportunities, build a resume, learn about occupations in demand, and research training opportunities; - Access to Unemployment Insurance information; - Assistance with job search, LinkedIn Learning, resume critiques, mock interviews, completing online applications and employment referrals; - Translation and interpretive services as needed; - Assistance with computers, scanners, and assistive technology; - Referrals to job fairs, hiring events, and informational events and instructions on how to register; - Career training information and referrals to appropriate programs; and - Inform veterans and eligible spouses of their rights under Veterans Priority of Service.